 Your essay should show who you are beyond your grades, transcripts, and test scores.
 Consider your best traits and characteristics, not your accomplishments and experiences.
 Colleges want to know who you are, not what you did.
 They want genuine stories that illustrate a positive trait or characteristic.
 When applying as a transfer student, they also want to know why this school is a better fit for you.
 What do you want to do there?
 The transfer essay is a variation of the “Why College X?” essay supplement.
 It can be challenging for freshman applicants as well as transfer students.
 A prompt from the new Common App transfer application reads: “Please provide a statement that addresses your reasons for transferring and the objectives you hope to achieve” in 250–600 words.
 Most transfer essay prompts will be a variation of this question.
 For example:

-- Cornell University: Tell us what you'd like to major in at Cornell, and why or how your past academic or work experience influenced your decision, and how transferring to Cornell would further your academic interests.
+- Cornell University: Tell us what you'd like to major in at Cornell, why or how your past academic or work experience influenced your decision, and how transferring to Cornell would further your academic interests.

-- University of California Los Angeles: Please describe how you have prepared for your intended major, including your readiness to succeed in your upper-division courses once you enroll at the university.
+- University of California, Los Angeles: Please describe how you have prepared for your intended major, including your readiness to succeed in your upper-division courses once you enroll at the university.

 - University of Virginia College of Arts and Sciences: How do your possible career or professional plans relate to your planned course of study?

 Every college wants to know specifically why you are applying to that institution.
-You started somewhere else, either community college or a school that just isn’t working out the way you had envisioned.
-They expect you have good reasons for making a move, so share them in your essay.
+You started somewhere else, either at a community college or a school that just isn’t working out the way you had envisioned.
+They expect you to have good reasons for making a move, so share them in your essay.
 Be thoughtful.
 Be honest.
 Is there something this school offers that your current school doesn’t?
 Are you more clear about what you want to major in and realize the program at the new school is stronger?
 Let them know.
 You know more about yourself now; you’ve matured since you first applied to college.
 Perhaps you took time off to work.
 Just tell them why you want to make a move.

 What makes a good transfer essay?

 In your transfer statement and other writing supplements, you need to reveal something meaningful about yourself.
 What are three traits you want to share with a new school?
 Are you resourceful?
 Dependable?
 Curious?
 A hard worker?
 Shy?
 Funny?
 Competitive?
 Determined?
-Shawn Felton, the Director of Undergraduate Admissions at Cornell University, reviews thousands of applications each admission cycle.
+Shawn Felton, the Director of Undergraduate Admissions at Cornell, reviews thousands of applications each admission cycle.
 What delights him?
 A story that rounds out an applicant’s package and an essay that helps him understand who the person is.
 “We want to put a face to the pile of paper,” Felton explains.
 “It is part of a number of identifiers that deliver who you are as a person.”

 What turns him off?
 Stories that aren’t genuine, don’t answer the prompt, or fail to give him any insight into the applicant’s character.
 He doesn’t like it when students try too hard to impress him or write essays that seem forced or inauthentic.
 “The essay is not something to be cracked,” he cautions.
 There’s no rubric for a good transfer essay, but the ones that stand out all share a few common features.
 Regardless of the prompt, they: